katyfelkner/winoqueer/README.md

 Once rehydrated, segment sentences with `code/preproc/segment_articles.py`, then train a model with one of `code/finetune_*.py`.

 `data/tweetIDs.csv.zip`: TweetIDs for Twitter data used to finetune models.
 TweetIDs must be "rehydrated" using the Twitter API before they can be used.
 TweetIDs are provided for non-commericial research purposes only.
-Provided as ZIP due to large file size.
+Provided as gzip due to large file size - you'll need to `gunzip` it first.

 ## Finetuning Scripts